quentinmit/nebula-setup/README.md

 Terms and definitions
 ---------------------

- - `asset`
+ - `asset` - A record in MAM database.
+Asset can be a physical media file, URL or just a virtual record for short text stories.
+ - `folder` - Each asset falls into one folder based on its purpose (movie, music video, trailer, news story etc).
+    Each folder has its own metadata set.
- - `folder`
+ - `item`
+ - `bin` - Ordered list of items.
+Typically a playlist block.
+ - `event` - Calendar record.
+Typically a singe program block in channel's EPG
- - `hub`
+ - `hub` - Nebula API server
- - `media file`
- - `plugin`
- - `service`
+ - `service` - Services are started and operated by the master process and can be controlled (stopped, restarted ) using API.
+ - `plugin` - Python script which extends default Nebula functionality.
+There are several types of plugins available.
  - `site` - Nebula instance with own database.
-Usualy a television network with one or more channels
+Usually a television network with one or more channels
- - `storage`
+ - `storage` - Nebula does not use UNC paths for access to files.
+Instead each storage is mounted according to its type and storage ID and relative path is used.

 Prerequisites
 -------------

 Use `prerequisites.sh` script to install all required libraries and software

-## nginx
+## NGINX

-Nebula also needs nginx server with http push module  and mp4 module to be installed.
+Nebula also needs NGINX server with http push module  and mp4 module to be installed.
 Use [install.nginx.sh](https://github.com/immstudios/installers/blob/master/install.ffmpeg.sh)
 and create `/var/www/yoursitename/http.conf` file.

-Assuming your site name is "nebula" and nginx server is running on the same machine as nebua itself, you may use following configuration:
+Assuming your site name is "nebula" and NGINX server is running on the same machine as Nebula itself, you may use the following configuration:

 ```nginx
 server {